DaleOrders/AWS-Study-Notes/README.md

   - If you attempt to read data that hasn't been restored yet, it will immediately pull it from S3, but this will achieve lower levels of performance than reading from EBS directly.
-  - You can force a read of every block all data immediately using DD.
+  - You can force a read of every block all data immediately using DD through manual configuration.

 Fast Snapshot Restore (FSR) allows for immediate restoration.
 You can create 50 of these FSRs per region.
 When you enable it on